Josette Sheeran

 Josette Sheeran (born 12 June 1954) is an American diplomat, humanitarian, and businesswoman.

 She served in the United States Department of State as Under Secretary of State for Secretary of State Condoleezza Rice covering Economic Growth, Energy, Technology, Agriculture and the Environment, with the rank of Ambassador.
-She served as Ambassador and Deputy U.S. Trade Representative under President George Bush, covering all Asia, Africa and Intellectual Property, Technology and Agriculture from 2001-2005.
+She served as Ambassador and Deputy U.S. Trade Representative under President George Bush, covering all Asia, Africa and Intellectual Property, Technology and Agriculture from 2001 to 2005.

 She currently serves as founder and CEO of Firefly Global Group, a geopolitical and business consulting firm, supporting founders and accelerating new technologies which enhance national and human security.

 Sheeran served as the seventh president and CEO of Asia Society from 2013 to 2020.
-Sheeran was also the United Nations's Special Envoy for Haiti, successfully leading efforts to end a devastating cholera epidemic there.
+Sheeran was also the United Nations' Special Envoy for Haiti, successfully leading efforts to end a devastating cholera epidemic there.

 Sheeran is former Vice Chair of the World Economic Forum.
 While there, she helped found and advance global initiatives encompassing global, regional, and industry agendas such as Grow Africa, launching new technologies and attracting over $300 million in private sector investment to end aid dependency and tackle hunger and malnutrition in Africa.

-She was the eleventh Executive Director of the UN World Food Programme (WFP), appointed by United Nations Secretary-General, leading the world's biggest humanitarian supply chains delivering over 20 billion meals a year to war and disaster zones.
+She was the eleventh executive director of the United Nations World Food Programme (WFP), appointed by United Nations Secretary-General, leading the world's biggest humanitarian supply chains delivering over 20 billion meals a year to war and disaster zones.
 In the role she introduced the first block chain to deliver food and cash to war zones such as Syria, and successfully negotiated access into Somalia, North Korea and Libya.
 Kofi Annan in November 2006.
 The World Food Program was awarded the Nobel Peace Prize in 2020.

 Sheeran served as the seventh president and CEO of Asia Society from 2013 to 2020.
-Sheeran was also the United Nations's Special Envoy for Haiti, successfully leading efforts to end a devastating cholera epidemic there.
+Sheeran was also the United Nations' Special Envoy for Haiti, successfully leading efforts to end a devastating cholera epidemic there.

-Sheeran served as a diplomat and negotiator for the United States, and was unanimously confirmed by the Senate twice.
+Sheeran served as a diplomat and negotiator for the United States, and was unanimously confirmed by the United States Senate twice.
 She was appointed coordinator of the Pakistan earthquake response by Secretary of State Condoleezza Rice, and developed economic recovery plans for front line areas in Pakistan, Afghanistan and beyond.
-She has served on the boards of OPIC, and the Millennium Challenge Corporation; US Representative to UNESCO, as well as the lead U.S. representative to the Asia-Pacific Economic Cooperation and the OECD.
+She has served on the boards of Overseas Private Investment Corporation, and the Millennium Challenge Corporation; US Representative to UNESCO, as well as the lead U.S. representative to the Asia-Pacific Economic Cooperation and the OECD.

-On July 26, 2021 she was appointed President of Canoo (NASDAQ: GOEV) an electric vehicle startup based in Los Angeles with manufacturing facilities in Oklahoma City, OK.
+On July 26, 2021, she was appointed President of Canoo (NASDAQ: GOEV) an electric vehicle startup based in Los Angeles with manufacturing facilities in Oklahoma City, OK.

 Early life and education

 Sheeran was born in Orange, New Jersey, and is one of six siblings.
-She earned a Bachelor of Arts from the University of Colorado at Boulder in 1976.
+She earned a Bachelor of Arts from the University of Colorado Boulder in 1976.